Shagun0402/Hands-on-Deep-Learning-using-Tensorflow/README.md

 # Hands-on-Deep-Learning-using-Tensorflow
 This repository comprises of Colab Notebooks to understand Deep Learning concepts using Tensorflow.

-CNN on grey-scale Images:
+Image Classification using Convolution Neural Networks:

+  I. Classification of grey-scale images:

-  1. Classifying Images of Clothing using Fashion MNIST dataset.
+    1. Classfying Images of clothing using FASHION MNIST dataset.
-  2. Image Classification using Fashion MNIST dataset.
+    2. Image Classification using FASHION MNIST dataset.

-CNN on colored Images:
+  II.
+Classification of colored-images:

-  1. Dogs vs. Cats Image Classification using Kaggle Dataset.
+    1. Dogs vs Cats Image classification using Kaggle Dataset
+    2. Flower Classification using Image Augmentation techniques.
-  2. Dogs vs Cats Image Classification using Image Augmentation Techniques.
+    3. Dogs vs. Cats Image Classification using Dropout and Image Augmentation Techniques.

-  3. Image Classification of Flwoers using Image Augmentation and Dropout techniques.
+  III.
+Classification of Images using Transfer Learning ( MobileNetV2 and InceptionV2)

+    1. Dogs vs Cats Image Classification using MobileNet Model
+    2. Classifications of Flowers using MobileNet Model
+    3. Classifciation of Flowers using Inception Model